USDAForestService/gdalraster/README.md

 install.packages("gdalraster")
 ```

-Or, install the development version from GitHub:
+or install the development version from GitHub:

 ``` r
 ## install.packages("devtools")